Economic Feasibility of Value-Added Production from Farmer's Market Surplus

 The economic feasibility of creating value added products from farmer’s market surplus was evaluated by analyzing the product development costs and potential revenues documented during the project.
 Table 2 shows a realistic cost analysis for implementing this project at a farmer’s market.
 The project could be implemented at a farmer’s market by the market manager, an individual hired by the farmers market, a group of vendors from the market, or an outside organization.
 Implementing this project at a farmer’s market may not be economically profitable using these estimates of cost, but is logistically feasible.

-Table of the anticipated economic feasibility for tomato sauce production
+Table 2.
+Anticipated economic feasibility for tomato sauce production at the Arkansas

 Sales.
 About 600 16 oz jars of tomato sauce were produced from surplus produce collected at the farmer’s market.
 The anticipated market value of the sauce was $3,600 ($6.00/jar).